 Dental caries, also known as caries or tooth decay.
 The most common form of dental disease in children.
-It is a breakdown of the tooth's surface due to the stack of acids in the oral cavity.
+It is a breakdown of the tooth surface due to the stack of acids in the oral cavity.

 Kids usually get it as a result of eating sugary or acidic foods, such as soda, French fries, candy, and fruit juices.

-Your dentist will also tell you if they can be taken out in chair or if a hospital visit is best.
-Some teeth are a little more complexed than others which means for your comfort, it may be best to go to the hospital and have a general anaesthetic.
+Your dentist will also tell you if they can be taken out in a chair or if a hospital visit is best.
+Some teeth are a little more complex than others, which means for your comfort, it may be best to go to the hospital and have a general anaesthetic.

-You’re one brave trooper and have had your wisdoms taken out, now what?
-Recovery time can be uncomfortable for the first couple of days as the teeth are quite large and are deep so they usually require stitches.
+You’re one brave trooper and have had your wisdom taken out, now what?
+Recovery time can be uncomfortable for the first couple of days as the teeth are quite large and are deep, so they usually require stitches.
 It’s normal to notice swelling and a bit of blood too.

 Brushing - Rinse and Dental Floss at least twice a day must be an everyday practice.
 Regular dental visits will save you a lot of pain and money.
-Keep your six month dental appointments for check-up and cleaning.
+Keep your six-month dental appointments for check-ups and cleaning.